Tannergimeno/Readme.md/README.md

 ## Coffee Shop Diagram
 https://drive.google.com/drive/folders/19KmRmj_MJdtpUsXc9OeZZVmhNWJUx-rr

-This is the link of the picture of coffee Shop Diagram that we created.
+This is the link to the picture of the coffee shop UML diagram that we created.